As Bitcoin attracts more and more buyers every day, the ways in which one can store his crypto assets have become very diverse.

 - Customer opinions- scour the internet for real user reviews of the product, and if they are unfavorable, keep on searching.

 Ledger Nano S

 The Nano S was created by a France-based start-up company, LedgerWallet.
 The product has a sleek and aesthetic design, an easy to use OLED interface and support for a variety of cryptocurrencies (Bitcoin, Bitcoin cash, Ethereum, Ethereum Classic, Ripple, Komodo, Ark, PoSW, ERC-20 tokens Litecoin, Dogecoin, Zcash, Dash, Stratis).

-It does not require batteries and you recharge it by connecting it to your desktop or mobile device via USB.
-The price reasonably affordable, compared to the other hardware wallets on the market, selling at around $63.
+The device does not require batteries and you can recharge it by connecting to your desktop or mobile device via USB.
+The price is reasonably affordable, compared to the other hardware wallets on the market, selling at around $60 USD.

-LedgerWallet has been in the business long enough for if to be considered a reputable company, gathering mostly positive feedback from its customers.
+LedgerWallet has been in the business long enough for it to be considered a reputable company, gathering mostly positive feedback from its customers.